-Steve Bailey enters his fourth season as the head men's golf coach at Marquette University in 2013-14.
+Steve Bailey enters his fifth season as the head men's golf coach at Marquette University in 2014-15.
 Bailey came to Milwaukee after formerly serving as the associate head men's golf coach at Northwestern University.

 A native of Virginia Beach, Va., Bailey wasted no time retooling the Marquette roster.
-MU enters the 2012-13 campaign with 11 golfers -- the largest roster in recent memory -- which includes eight underclassmen, hailing from seven different states and three countries.
+MU entered the 2012-13 campaign with 11 golfers -- the largest roster in recent memory -- which included eight underclassmen, hailing from seven different states and three countries.

 Prior to Marquette, Bailey was associate head coach at Wildcats since 2008.
 He arrived at Northwestern as an assistant coach in 2005 where he quickly established himself as a top recruiter of domestic and international talent.
 Bailey's recruiting classes have included six Junior All-Americans, state champions from Arizona, California and Ohio, and a top-10 recruiting class in 2008-09 as ranked by Golfweek.

 The 2008-09 nationally ranked recruiting class included South Korea native Eric Chun.
 Chun earned 2009 Big Ten Conference Freshman of the Year honors after he became the first freshman since Steve Stricker (1986) to win the Big Ten individual championship, leading the Wildcats to their second NCAA Championships appearance during Bailey's tenure with the team.